-Now that the SkiErg has been out in the world for three years, we are hearing from a broad range of users about the different ways it can be incorporated into their training.
+Now that the SkiErg has been out in the world for a few years, we are hearing from a broad range of users about the different ways it can be incorporated into their training.
 It's not just skiers who appreciate the machine!
 Some like the SkiErg because it provides a standing exercise.
 Others like it for its closed-chain multi-joint movement, or its ability to improve muscular strength and endurance.
 And skiers continue to appreciate it for its guaranteed “good weather” and the ability to compete with friends in different places.

 We think you'll enjoy these varied SkiErg stories.
 If you have an interesting story to offer, please send it to firstname.lastname@example.org.